oknakfm/N3POM/README.md

 ## Main scripts
 ### <a href="https://github.com/oknakfm/N3POM/blob/main/0-demonstration.R">0-demonstration.R</a>
 You can train N3POM and plot the estimated coefficient functions (for one instance).
 Please replace the dataset if you want (default: real-estate).
+Our computer, equipped with an AMD Ryzen 7 5700X 8-Core Processor operating at 3.4GHz and 32 GB of RAM, took approximately 75 seconds to train the N3POM in this script.

 ### <a href="https://github.com/oknakfm/N3POM/blob/main/1-synthetic.R">1-synthetic.R</a>
 This script computes the synthetic dataset experiments.